 Front-Load Your Monday

-Saunders has developed a unique and effective way to manage the snowball effect of unchecked to-do list items that find a way to bleed into the following days.
+Saunders has developed a unique and effective way to manage the snowball effect of unchecked items on her to-do list that find a way to bleed into the following days.

 “I taper down my planned work from Monday to Friday,” she said.
 “By Friday, I have fewer new planned activities, so I have space to wrap up what spilled over from earlier in the week.”

-Richard Gutkowski is a Ph.D. and author whose two-book series “Debt is a Four-Letter Word — But it Need Not Be!” guides young adults to financial responsibility.
+Dr. Richard Gutkowski, author of the book series “Debt is a Four-Letter Word — But it Need Not Be!” helps guide young adults to financial responsibility.
 During the process of getting published, he encountered roadblocks in social media and other new technology that he needed to reach the millennials his books are designed to help.

-Instead of attempting to manage the task himself, he found an easy and relatively cheap solution in hiring a college student who understood the technology and the demographic.
+Instead of attempting to manage the task himself, Gutkowski found an easy and relatively cheap solution in hiring a college student who understood the technology and the demographic.

 “She develops content for and maintains all applicable social media outlets, produces my newsletter and ghostwrites a weekly blog post based on topics in my books,” he said.
 “In five hours weekly she does what was taking me days and days and days.”

 According to the Financial Times, “no is the new yes.”
 Good people naturally want to help others when they can, but every time you agree to take on a task that could be done by someone else, you give away a piece of your time for free.
-The more you say yes, the busier you get, the less time you have and the more poorly you manage the time you do have.
+The more you say yes, the busier you’ll get.
+You will have less time to do your tasks and may poorly manage the time you have left.

-“Multitasking” was long a buzzword that applicants wrote on resumes to impress hiring managers.
-They, unlike the rest of the candidates, could perform several tasks at the same time, which must have made them some kind of time-management deities.
-Not so much.
 According to Entrepreneur — and a bevy of scientific evidence — humans were designed to focus on the task at hand.
-Multitasking seldom works, and it’s probably not good for you.
+Multitasking seldom works, and it’s probably not on the list of best time-management techniques for you.
 Inc. reported that Mike Cannon-Brookes, co-founder of Atlassian, summed it up by saying, “Do one thing at once.
 Stop multitasking!”

-As the CEO of PepsiCo, Indra Nooyi manages one of the most hectic schedules in the world.
-One strategy that contributes to her success requires making a strict partition of life/work goals, responsibilities and tasks.
-According to a 2017 interview in Fortune, Nooyi draws up a list — in her case a list of 50 to 60 tasks — split into two columns, one for work and one for personal.
-No matter how big or small the task, if she doesn’t complete it, it carries over to the appropriate column on the next day’s list.
+Indra Nooyi, former chairwoman and CEO of PepsiCo, managed one of the most hectic schedules in the world.
+One strategy that contributed to her success required making a strict partition of life/work goals, responsibilities and tasks.
+According to a 2017 interview in Fortune, Nooyi drew up a list — in her case, a list of 50 to 60 tasks — and split it into two columns, one for work and one for personal.
+No matter how big or small the task, if she didn’t complete it, the task carried over to the appropriate column on the next day’s list.